Pyréolophore: Proof of concept

-In 1807 the brothers constructed and ran a prototype internal combustion engine, and received a patent for ten years from the Bureau of Arts and Trades (Bureau des Arts et Métiers) in Paris.
-The patent was signed by Emperor Napoleon Bonaparte and dated 20 July 1807, the same year that Swiss engineer François Isaac de Rivaz constructed and ran a hydrogen-powered internal combustion engine.
+In 1807 the brothers constructed a prototype internal combustion engine and received a patent for ten years from the Bureau of Arts and Trades (Bureau des Arts et Métiers) in Paris.
+The patent was signed by Emperor Napoleon Bonaparte and dated 20 July 1807, the same year that Swiss engineer François Isaac de Rivaz constructed a hydrogen-powered internal combustion engine.
 It is not clear how much these practical engineering projects owe to the theoretical designs of 1680 by the Dutch scientist Christiaan Huygens.

 The Pyréolophore ran on controlled dust explosions of various experimental fuels, including various mixtures of finely crushed coal dust, Lycopodium powder, and resin.
 De Rivaz, meanwhile, was using a mixture of hydrogen and oxygen.